-If you'd like to create qualifying questions that determine whether or not you collect contact info or even more follow-up questions on a different page, like scheduling, to respondents that give the right answers you define, then MPS (Magic Page Skip) is a question type that might be helpful.\
+If you'd like to create qualifying questions that determine whether or not you collect contact info or even more follow-up questions on a different page, like scheduling, to respondents that give the right answers you define, then Qualifying Question is a question type that might be helpful.

-Here's the outline on how to use it, and the most common/awesome scenario is to use MPS as basically sticking a guardian gate in front of your scheduling question, so only the right participants get to choose a time.
+Here's the outline on how to use it, and the most common/awesome scenario is to use qualifying questions as a guardian gate in front of your scheduling question, so only the right participants get to choose a time.
 Added bonus is that you can only ask for PII (Personally Identifiable Information) from respondents that are qualified.
-The big advantage over the Magic Drill Down question type is that with MPS you can have multiple separate qualifying questions across multiple questions pages in your screener.
+The big advantage over the Magic Drill Down question type is that with qualifying questions you can have multiple separate questions across multiple questions pages in your screener.

 Step 3: Add Second Page